WCBI-TV

 WCBI-TV (channel 4) is a television station licensed to Columbus, Mississippi, United States, serving the Columbus–Tupelo market as an affiliate of CBS, Fox, and MyNetworkTV.
-It is owned by Morris Multimedia, which provides certain services to West Point–licensed CW+ affiliate WLOV-TV (channel 27) under a shared services agreement (SSA) with Coastal Television Broadcasting Company.
+It is owned by Morris Multimedia and operated alongside West Point–licensed CW+ affiliate WLOV-TV (channel 27).
 The two stations share studios on 5th Street South in Downtown Columbus; WCBI-TV's transmitter is located in northwestern Clay County.